 As Zendrive’s blog post points out, this revolution is moving fast.
 In fact, the speed at which new transportation alternatives are popping up has outpaced regulatory systems that have grown up around the private motor car.

 We’ve seen some skirmishes – and in places, full-blown battles – between ride sharing and car sharing organisations and regulators.
 They have been most intense in the litigious environment of the U.S.

-We’re excited about the future of all of these alternatives to the old one-person, one-car model, and proud to be breaking ground as Australia’s first peer-to-peer car sharing platform.
+We’re excited about the future of all of these alternatives to the old one-person, one-car model, and proud that Car Next Door is breaking ground as Australia’s first peer-to-peer car sharing platform.